mitre-attack/car/docs/analytics/CAR-2019-07-002/index.md

 information_domain: Host
 subtypes: Process
 analytic_type: TTP
-contributors: Kaushal Parikh, Cyware Labs, MITRE
+contributors: Kaushal Parikh/Cyware Labs, Tony Lambert/Red Canary, MITRE
 ---

 [ProcDump](https://docs.microsoft.com/en-us/sysinternals/downloads/procdump) is a sysinternal command-line utility whose primary purpose is monitoring an application for CPU spikes and generating crash dumps during a spike that an administrator or developer can use to determine the cause of the spike.

-Procdump is also used by attackers for malicious purposes such as dumping process memory from lsass and using this dump for credential harvesting.
-Tools like Mimikatz can be further used to parse/read the credentials from the procdump files of lsass.exe.

-This process of credential dumping as performed by an attacker consists of two steps.
-  1. Performing the procdump of the lsass process
-  2. Running tools like Mimikatz to get credentials from the dump In this analytic we are trying to detect the first step of the above process.
+ProcDump may be used to dump the memory space of lsass.exe to disk for processing with a credential access tool such as Mimikatz.
+This is performed by launching procdump.exe as a privileged user with command line options indicating that lsass.exe should be dumped to a file with an arbitrary name.

-Note - the CAR data model currently does not support process access actions, so there is no pseudocode implementation for this analytic.
+Note - the CAR data model currently does not support process access actions, so the pseudocode implementation is based around process creates.

 ## ATT&CK Detection